-Shares in Central 1, League Data, and Concentra are measured at cost less any identified impairment losses at the end of each reporting period.
+Shares in Central 1, League Data, and Concentra are measured at FVTPL.
 These shares are subject to an annual rebalancing mechanism and are issued and redeemable at par value.
 As there is no active market for these shares, fair value is not reliably determinable as future cash flows cannot be reasonably predicted with a standard valuation technique.
 Therefore these equity investments are carried at cost.